Low-Carb Reuben Bake (Video)

 Low-Carb Diet / Low-Glycemic Diet / Low-Carb Diet Suggestions:

-For low-carb diets, it’s important to look for Thousand Island Dressing that doesn’t contain a lot of sugar to make Leftover Corned Beef Low-Carb Reuben Bake.
-(I used Litehouse Thousand Island Dressing with 3 carbs per tablespoon.)
+For low-carb or Keto diets, it’s important to look for Thousand Island Dressing that doesn’t contain a lot of sugar to make the Low-Carb Reuben Bake.
+I would use G. Hughes Thousand Island Dressing (affiliate link) if you can find that.
 Corned beef isn’t really recommended for the South Beach Diet due to the amount of fat, so this is a once-in-a-while treat for South Beach Dieters but I’d certainly make it for St. Patrick’s Day leftovers if you have some.
-South Beach would also recommend using light sour cream and reduced-fat Swiss cheese if you can find it.
+South Beach would recommend using light sour cream and also reduced-fat Swiss cheese if you can find it.

 Find More Recipes Like This One: